falconray0704/d4go/tcpResponseTimeServer/README.md

-# tcp server demo
+# udp server demo

-Using tcp connection to response server time.
+Using udp connection to response server time.